GluuFederation/gluu-docker/examples/kubernetes/aws/clb/README.md

 1. Adjust the hostname from `kube.gluu.local` in `oxauth.yaml` to the hostname you applied earlier while generating the configuration and deploy `oxauth`.

         NGINX_IP=35.240.221.38 sh deploy-pod.sh

+### Shared Shibboleth IDP Files

+> **_Warning:_**  Multi-Attach is not supported by EBS as this volume is shared with oxTrust and oxShibboleth .
+The current deployment is using the host.
+If you feel it is necessary use EFS on AWS for deploying this volume.

+As oxTrust and oxShibboleth shares Shibboleth configuration files, we need to have volumes that shared across all nodes in the cluster.

+1. Go to `shared-shib` directory:

+        cd ../shared-shib

+1. Prepare volumes for shared Shibboleth files:

+        kubectl apply -f shared-shib-volumes.yaml

 ### oxTrust